 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Statement section of our report.
-We are independent of the Company in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the Statement in Australia, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Club in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the Statement in Australia, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of Matter - Basis of Accounting and Restriction on Distribution and Reliance
+Emphasis of Matter - Basis of Accounting and Restriction on Distribution

-The Statement is prepared to fulfil the requirements of sections 3.6.9(2) (a) and (b) of the Gaming Regulation Act 2003.
+The Statement is prepared to assist the Club to meet the requirements of Gambling Regulation Act 2003.
 As a result, the Statement may not be suitable for another purpose.
-Our report is intended solely for the Melbourne Football Club Limited and the Victorian Commission of Gaming and Liquor Regulation (collectively the 'Recipients') and should not be distributed to parties other than the Recipients.
-A party other than the Recipients accessing this report does so at their own risk and Ernst & Young expressly disclaims all liability to a party other than the Recipients for any costs, loss, damage, injury or other consequence which may arise directly or indirectly from their use of, or reliance on the report.
-Our opinion is not modified in respect of this matter.
+Our report is intended solely for the Club and Victorian Commission for Gambling and Liquor Regulation (collectively the 'Recipients') and should not be distributed to parties other than the Recipients.

-Responsibilities of Management for the Statement
+Responsibilities of Committee of Management for the Statement

-The Company's management is responsible for the preparation of the Statement in accordance with sections 3.6.9(2)(a) and (b) of the Gaming Regulation Act 2003, and for such internal control as management determines is necessary to enable the preparation of the Statement that is free from material misstatement, whether due to fraud or error.
-In preparing the Schedule, management is responsible for assessing the Club's ability to continue as a going concern and disclosing, as applicable, matters relating to going concern.
+The Club's management is responsible for the preparation of the Statement in accordance with Sections 3.6.9(2)(a) and (b) of the Gambling Regulation Act 2003 and for such internal control as management determines is necessary to enable the preparation of the Statement that is free from material misstatement, whether due to fraud or error.